Campbell Creek Estuary Natural Area Master Plan

-Great Land Trust and the Municipality of Anchorage Parks & Recreation Department, in partnership with the Anchorage Park Foundation are developing a master plan for the Campbell Creek Estuary Natural Area.
+In 2013, the Great Land Trust and the Municipality of Anchorage Parks & Recreation Department, in partnership with the Anchorage Park Foundation developed a master plan for the Campbell Creek Estuary Natural Area.

-Campbell Creek Estuary Natural Area is on the coast along Campbell Creek just downstream of Campbell Lake.
+Campbell Creek Estuary Natural Area is located in South Anchorage just downstream of Campbell Lake.
 The property contains significant wildlife habitat, sensitive wetlands and is protected by a conservation easement.
-There is funding to construct a small parking area, a trailhead, and natural trails on the property.
-The Municipality is seeking public input on the nature and location of these improvements.
+The Municipality has worked with stakeholders and members of the public to provide input on the nature and location of improvements.

 Please click on the links below for more information about this exciting project.